kevinmel2000/srsUE/README.md

 srsUE
 ========

 srsUE is a software radio LTE UE.
-It is written in C++ and builds upon the srsLTE library (https://github.com/srslte/srslte). srsUE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.
+It is written in C++ and builds upon the srsLTE library (https://github.com/srslte/srslte).
+Running on an Intel Core i7-4790, srsUE achieves up to 60Mbps DL with a 20Mhz bandwidth SISO configuration. srsUE is released under the AGPLv3 license and uses software from the OpenLTE project (http://sourceforge.net/projects/openlte) for some security functions and for RRC/NAS message parsing.

 Features